liangrog/lmdo/README.md

     $ lmdo cf create -c

-For output stack event during process, use `-e` or `--event` option:
+Stack event will be output by default, if you want to hide it,  use `-he` or `--hide-event` option:

-    $ lmdo cf create -e
+    $ lmdo cf create -he

 For only change one specific stack, use option `--stack=`